dataluscorp/browser/toolkit/components/telemetry/docs/data/install-ping.rst

 profile_cleanup_prompt (stub)
   0: neither profile cleanup prompt was shown

-  1: the "reinstall" version of the profile cleanup prompt was shown (no existing installation was found, but the user did have an old Firefox profile)
+  1: the "reinstall" version of the profile cleanup prompt was shown (no existing installation was found, but the user did have an old Datalus profile)

-  2: the "paveover" version of the profile cleanup prompt was shown (an installation of Firefox was already present, but it's an older version)
+  2: the "paveover" version of the profile cleanup prompt was shown (an installation of Datalus was already present, but it's an older version)

 profile_cleanup_requested (stub)
   True if either profile cleanup prompt was shown and the user accepted the prompt